 During System Programming, the normal functions of several buttons on the display phone at extension 10 or 11 change.
-For example, the left [Intercom] button becomes [System Program], the button used to enter programming mode.
+For example, the left [Intercom] button becomes | System Program |, the button used to enter programming mode.
 The programming overlay identifies these buttons.

-You use the following special button while programming:
+You use the following special buttons while programming: